tnmy44/gitlab-analytics/transform/snowflake-dbt/macros/sfdc/macros.md

 {% docs partner_marketing_task_subject_cleaning %}
 Standardizes the cleaning for task/event cleaning to strip out PII from the task/event subject fields, leaving only SAFE data.
 {% enddocs %}

-{% docs opportunity_marts %}

-This macro manages all the fields that need to be included in the opportunity marts (daily snapshot and 7th day weekly snapshot).
-This ensures parity between the two models at all times.

-The two parameters required for these tables are: model type (weekly or daily) and the fact table it should pull the fields from.

-{% enddocs %}